Background: Dulles International Airport

 Beyond the six P3/concession respondents, four architectural and design firms submitted master-plan and design concepts for Dulles.
 These submissions are important because they advance specific visions for how Dulles could be modernized while addressing preservation, passenger experience, and operational efficiency.

-Bermello Ajamil + Zaha Hadid Architects (BH+ZHA) submitted a visionary master plan showing dramatic architectural transformation of Dulles.
+Bermello Ajamil + Zaha Hadid Architects (BH+ZHA) submitted a master plan with extensive architectural transformation of Dulles.
 Zaha Hadid Architects, globally renowned for iconic curved, sculptural designs (Heydar Aliyev Center in Baku, Port Authority Building in NYC, and numerous other installations), proposed a modernist reimagining of Dulles that honors but transcends Saarinen's mid-century language.
 The BH+ZHA design shows a new terminal with flowing, biomorphic forms, extensive use of light and natural materials, and integration of passenger movement and retail into unified design experience.
-The design is visionary and architecturally distinctive—exactly the kind of "transformational" architecture that might be expected for a national airport modernization.
-However, the design would likely require substantial demolition of the historic Saarinen terminal or significant alteration of its footprint, raising substantial Section 106 preservation challenges.
+The design features sculptural forms and modern materials.
+Similar architectural approaches have been adopted for other national airport modernization projects.
+However, the design could require demolition or reconfiguration of the historic Saarinen terminal's footprint, raising Section 106 preservation challenges as flagged in 4 RFI preservation submissions.

 David Adjaye Architects + RCGA submitted a design approach emphasizing cultural integration and civic identity.
-David Adjaye is known for culturally sensitive design (Smithsonian National Museum of African American History and Culture, and other major institutional projects).
+David Adjaye is known for culturally sensitive design (Smithsonian National Museum of African American History and Culture, and institutional projects).
 The Adjaye design concept focuses on representation of Washington and national identity within airport infrastructure, integrating artistic elements, diverse representation, and celebration of American culture into the terminal design.
-The architectural approach is less formally radical than BH+ZHA but potentially more culturally resonant.
-However, the submission was less detailed on operational requirements, passenger flow, or how cultural integration would work in practice.
+The architectural approach differs from BH+ZHA's formal language but is culturally resonant.
+However, the submission lacked detail on operational requirements, passenger flow, or implementation of cultural integration.

-AECOM submitted a pragmatic, operationally focused design approach emphasizing passenger flow optimization, retail integration, and modular expandability.
-AECOM, a global design and engineering firm with extensive airport experience (O'Hare, DFW, and numerous other major projects), proposed evolutionary rather than revolutionary design—modernization of passenger experience and capacity within a framework that respects operational requirements and allows phased implementation.
-AECOM's design is less architecturally iconic than BH+ZHA's but potentially more constructible and implementable.
+AECOM submitted an operationally focused design approach emphasizing passenger flow optimization, retail integration, and modular expandability.
+AECOM, with experience at O'Hare, DFW, and other hub airports, proposed incremental modernization of passenger experience and capacity within operational constraints and phased implementation.
+AECOM's design differs from BH+ZHA's in scope and may offer faster implementation.

 Giacomo & Celeste Tinari submitted architectural concepts showing adaptive reuse of the Saarinen terminal with contemporary additions that respect the original design language.
 The Tinari approach is preservation-focused and understands the Saarinen terminal as a design asset to be enhanced, not replaced.
-The design shows expansion of the terminal through careful infill and addition without radical alterations to the original structure.
-This approach likely has the highest probability of Section 106 approval but may offer less dramatic transformation than other options.
+The design shows expansion of the terminal through careful infill and addition without structural changes to the original building.
+This approach aligns with Section 106 preservation requirements but offers smaller-scale transformation than other options.

 Technology and Innovation Submissions

 Three submissions focused on specific technology and innovation opportunities: Glydways (automated people-mover systems), Bentley Systems (digital infrastructure and engineering platforms), and Alliance for Innovation (airport innovation frameworks).
-These submissions, while valuable, represent point solutions rather than comprehensive redevelopment approaches.
+These submissions represent focused solutions rather than full redevelopment proposals.

-Glydways proposed integration of autonomous pod-based people-mover technology as an alternative to traditional airport rail and moving walkways.
-The technology offers potential for more efficient, flexible passenger movement within large terminals and between remote facilities.
-However, Glydways' submission acknowledged that autonomous people-mover technology is still nascent and proven integration into major airport operations is limited.
-Dulles could be a showcase opportunity for Glydways technology, but relying on unproven technology as a central element of a $15+ billion airport modernization carries execution risk.
+Glydways proposed autonomous pod-based people-mover technology as an alternative to traditional rail and moving walkways.
+The technology offers potential for flexible passenger movement within large terminals and between remote facilities.
+However, Glydways' submission acknowledged that autonomous people-mover technology remains under development and requires careful planning to integrate.
+Using unproven technology as a core element of a $15+ billion modernization introduces technical and schedule risk.

 Bentley Systems submitted engineering and digital infrastructure solutions, emphasizing digital twins, real-time operational monitoring, and integrated building management systems.
 These tools are valuable for long-term asset management of modernized facilities, but Bentley's submission was more about software/digital tools than about core redevelopment strategy.
 Bentley positioned itself as a technology partner to larger operators, not as a principal actor in Dulles transformation.